 The Colorectal Health Center at Akron General specializes in treating conditions that affect lower portion of the digestive tract, including the colon (large intestine) and the rectum.
 Our experienced team of surgeons, gastroenterologists, nurses and dieticians provides a comprehensive approach to care.
 We work hand-in-hand with you, your family and your primary care doctor to ensure that you receive the best care.

 In addition to treatment, we also focus on prevention and screenings.
-Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in the United States.
+Colorectal cancer is the number two cause of cancer deaths in the United States - even though it's one of the most preventable and treatable forms of cancer, if caught early.
 Unfortunately, most people do not undergo regular screenings, including colonoscopies, which have the ability to detect colorectal cancer at its earliest stages, when it’s easier to treat and cure.

 Regardless of your condition or reason for visit, our team is here to help answer any questions you may have and to provide the best possible care.